a-paija/Hospital-Patient-Records/README.md

 ---

-The full SQL script can be found [here](https://github.com/a-paija/Hospital-Patient-Records/blob/main/Hospital%20SQL%20Queries.sql) or at the bottom of this page.
+The full SQL script can be found at the bottom of this page or [here](https://github.com/a-paija/Hospital-Patient-Records/blob/main/Hospital%20SQL%20Queries.sql)

+---

 ## 🟦 Data Structure